Rokasl/CS408_project/report/source/14_chapter_7.md

   *final_implementation* folder, because the file generation path is fixed for testing purposes;
 * To be compiled successfully Frank program must have a "main" function and it must be the first one in the file;
-* Lack of web functionality.
-Even though Frank language can be used to code in web context, current implementation does not have any web features implemented because of time constrains;
+* Lack of current web functionality support.
+However, because of Frank's ability to suspend current computation, handle commands and restart the machine after, Frank's code has a potential to query or initiate DOM updates and this functionality could be achieved in a near future;
-* Some features are still in prototype stages and very small amount of them are still not implemented, such as string concatenation.
+* Some features are still in prototype stages and small amount are still not implemented, such as string concatenation.

 Moreover, the system can still improve on a variety of concerns, such as performance and